|

 Configuration

-Ehwaz creates settings.json on first launch.
+Ehwaz creates settings.toml on first launch.

 Missing fields fall back to defaults.